wing5wong/artisan-whs-static/source/_events/2025-02-28_2025-whs-cultural-festival.md

 Looking forward to seeing all of you in our first meeting.

-If you would like to participate but can NOT attend today, do NOT worry.
-We will have another meeting next week.

 Any questions, please contact Mr Ding OR event representative Ananya Jijo.